 Photometric model used for photometry residuals: photMod

-In the case of photMod, the MPC list is not restrictive, but is intended to aid standardization
+In the case of photMod, the MPC list is not restrictive, but is intended to aid standardization.

+In the following, the decimal point is optional for decimal numbers (e.g., ‘1’ is valid), but if the decimal point is present the integer portion of the number must be explicit (e.g., ‘-0.1’ is valid, but ‘-.1’ is invalid).
+Also, leading zeros in the integer portion are invalid.

 Table 16.
 Observation elements and their descriptions.
 Elements associated with a grouping as discussed in Sec.
 4.2 and Table 3 are highlighted by gray shading.